 Applicants can submit optional demographic information when contacting Ticco.
 This information, and general insight into how/when our members use our platform is used to help us advocate for early-career professionals in the industry and to improve Ticco’s network by adjusting/adding new features.
 We do not sell information about our members to any third parties, and will not share demographic information about any one member with anyone, ever.

 Ticco is entirely self-funded.
 To start Ticco, our founder used their savings, lines of credit, and personal loans.
 Our operation continues to be funded by earned income including membership dues, limited advertising revenue, and event registration fees.
-Ticco’s financial and governance model was based upon other social enterprises like Patagonia.
+Ticco’s financial and governance model was based upon B-Corporations like Patagonia.
 We are not funded by venture capital or other outside investors, and our founder retains exclusive ownership over Ticco to ensure that we’re beholden to nothing and no one but our mission.

 Ticco gets its name from “Old Tjikko,” a clonal tree in Sweden.
 For nearly 10,000 years, Old Tjikko has sprouted new saplings and fostered an diverse ecosystem.
 Our team saw similarities between the many professions that come together to shape our cities, and the process behind this historic tree.